 5. Rest in the nature of alaya, the essence.

-In the Tibetan system there are eight consciousnesses.
+The Yogācāra or “mind-only” tenet system of Mahayana Buddhism teaches about the eight consciousnesses.
 The first five are the sense consciousnesses: visual (eye), auditory (ear), olfactory (nose), taste (tongue), touch (body).
-The sixth is the mental consciousness that governs and integrates the first five.
-The seventh is “nuisance mind” or conceptual mind, which gives birth to the first six.
-The eighth consciousness is alaya; the simple, clear non-discriminating mind, shining brilliantly and clearly regardless of what is going on in the first seven consciousnesses.
-“Resting in the nature of alaya” means you just relax into what is always there without influence from the phenomenal world.
+The sixth is the mental consciousness that governs and integrates the first five, as well as serving as conceptual mind.
+The seventh consciousness is “afflicted mind,” which generates the egoic sense of “self,” as well as our emotional reactions.
+The eighth consciousness is alaya, which in one aspect is simple, clear non-discriminating awareness, just shining brilliantly and clearly regardless of what is going on in the first seven consciousnesses.
+“Resting in the nature of alaya” means you just relax into what is always there without influence from the phenomenal world, conceptual mind or emotional reactions.
 There is no sense of right or wrong, no good or bad – just the simplicity and immediacy of the present moment.

 Trungpa Rinpoche says, “Resting in alaya is the actual practice of ultimate bodhicitta…purely the realization that phenomena cannot be regarded as solid, but at the same time they are self-luminous.”
 Continuing the analogy of the movie projector, we rest in the nature of alaya by working with the lamp directly.
 For the time being we leave aside the machinery of the projector, as well as the film and the screen.
 We just take the bulb out of the projector, screw it into an ordinary fixture, turn it on and look at it.
 This is resting in the nature of alaya, the essence.

 Reflecting on this analogy, I begin to wonder about the audience.
-Who is in it?
+Who is it?
 Is anyone there, really, or is the whole show playing in an empty room?
 I believe this is worth contemplating.

 Original Presentation || Commentary References